wangyoucao577/wangyoucao577.github.io/en/_posts/2020-02-26-sum2bits-swar.md

 ---
 layout: post
 title: sum2bits - variable-precision SWAR algorithm
-tags: [OSRM, SWAR, Algorithm]
+tags: [OSRM, SWAR, Algorithm, C, C++]
 ---
-> This post is intend to understand a piece of code of the [OSRM project](http://project-osrm.org/), which firstly posted in [Telenav/open-source-spec/sum2bits-swar](https://github.com/Telenav/open-source-spec/blob/master/osrm/doc/sum2bits-swar.md).
+> This post is intend to understand a piece of code of the [OSRM project](http://project-osrm.org/), which also posted in [Telenav/open-source-spec/sum2bits-swar](https://github.com/Telenav/open-source-spec/blob/master/osrm/doc/sum2bits-swar.md).
 > Checkout [Project-OSRM/OSRM-backend](https://github.com/Project-OSRM/osrm-backend), [Telenav/osrm-backend](https://github.com/Telenav/osrm-backend) and [Telenav/open-source-spec](https://github.com/Telenav/open-source-spec) for more if you're interested.

 When read the [.osrm.names](https://github.com/Telenav/open-source-spec/blob/master/osrm/doc/osrm-toolchain-files/map.osrm.names.md) processing related codes, I found a function named [sum2bits()](https://github.com/Telenav/osrm-backend/blob/b24b8a085dc10bea279ffb352049330beae23791/include/util/indexed_data.hpp#L94) that looks a little strange to me.
 It's used for **summation of 16 2-bit values using SWAR** according to comment, but what I can see in codes are a lot of bitwise operations with some magic numbers.
 It looks no sense to me.